C0D3X-25/Project_Dice/README.md

 ### Stats
 Stats are the core of the game and are used to determine the effectiveness of capacities and the eligibility to equip items.
 They range from -10 to 20, with -10 being the worst and 20 being the best.
-The average is around 0.
+The average is around 2.
 Stats cannot go below -10, and values above 20 are only possible with items.

 ### Feats
-Feats are abilities that provide bonuses or effects to characters in combat.
+Feats are passives that provide bonuses or effects to characters in combat.
 They are not directly related to the dice of capacities but can modify them.
 It is rare to remove feats, but it is more common to add new ones.